Yann-Situ/PSSFFS2KXX/README.md

    - [ ] Add dialogue system

 ### Code structure to implement / TODO
-* `Selector` is currently a child of `Player/Actions` and is reparent by code to be a child of `Room`.
+* [ ]`Selector` is currently a child of `Player/Actions` and is reparent by code to be a child of `Room`.
 Maybe it should be a child of the room or the level, and accessed in `SpecialActionHandler` via a NodePath or through signals.
 * [x] Implement Explosion nodes.
-* Rework Aiming system (better physics + time stop + 2 steps shoot).
+* [ ] Rework Aiming system (better physics + time stop + 2 steps shoot).
-* Rework Dunkdash target graphism.
+* [ ] Rework Dunkdash target graphism.
 * [x] Implement Pedestrian generator (pnj shader, gradient sampler, ...).
-* GUI Graphism
+* [ ] GUI Graphism
+* [ ] On grind, player velocity is only handle by the railline, which does not take into account other forces like wind etc...

 ## Issues
 ### Physical movement